Mark ending positions - true authenticity and various dodges

 between him and the other writers.
 We believe therefore that

-these verses were originally in the text of Mark, but that they
+these verses were originally in the text of Mark,

 were purposely cut off in the two great codices.
 Comely and Knabenbauer assign as the cause of this excision the fact that